Louisiana's 21st House of Representatives district

 Louisiana's 21st House of Representatives district is one of 105 Louisiana House of Representatives districts.
 It is currently represented by Democratic C. Travis Johnson of Vidalia.

 Geography

-HD21 includes the cities of Winnsboro, Tallulah, and Jonesville and Vidalia.
+House District 21 is located in northeastern Louisiana and includes portions of Madison Parish, Franklin Parish, Concordia Parish, and Catahoula Parish.
+The district includes the municipalities of Tallulah, Winnsboro, Jonesville, and Vidalia.